roboconf/roboconf.github.io/en/developer-guide/rest-api-management.md

 **Response Text Object:**

 Array of applications : [ app1, ..., appN ]
-An application is an object with thr following properties:
+An application is an object with the following properties:
-* name: the application name
+- name: the application name
-* desc: a human-readable description
+- desc: a human-readable description
-* qualifier: additional information field (eg. version, category...)
+- qualifier: additional information field (eg. version, category...)

 Example:
 [{"name":"mongo-replicaset-openstack","desc":"A mongo replica set install on Openstack VMs","qualifier":"1.0"}]